 Stevia is a plant originating in South America that is related to the daisy and ragweed.
 It can be used in its natural form, either fresh or dried.
 Most often it is heavily processed into powders and extracts, which can include bleaching and chemical alteration.

 Stevia has become popular as a sweetener in products because it is viewed as a natural product, tastes sweeter than sugar and doesn’t raise blood sugar when ingested.
 It is considered to be calorie neutral and is usually promoted as having no calories.
 It is also a plant and appeals to those on a plant based diet.

-It is worth mentioning that the Stevia products on the market are not necessarily pure.
-They most likely contain other ingredients, such as erythritol from corn, xylitol or other artificial sweeteners.
+It is worth mentioning that Stevia products on the market are not pure.
+They usually contain other ingredients, such as erythritol from corn, xylitol or other artificial sweeteners.
 The product I ate that may have upset my stomach contained Stevia extract that also contained xylitol and asparatame.

 Stevia may help in cases of diarrhea and irritable bowel syndrome.
 The leaves from this plant were a folk remedy for stomach problems and there is some science to back this up.

 There are new studies emerging that suggest stevia may have other medical benefits, such as lowering blood pressure and fighting cancer.
-However, the reasons may be related to other components of stevia not found in the purified forms on the market.
+However, these health benefits may be related to other components of stevia not found in the processed forms on the market.
 It will be interesting to read more of what science discovers about this sweet little plant.

 Stevia may cause gastrointestinal upset, which may include nausea, vomiting, indigestion, cramping and bloating in some people.
 It isn’t completely clear why stevia helps in some people and cause problems in others, but it may be due to hypersensitivity or allergy-type reactions to this plant product.